gaia-platform/GaiaPlatform/doc/ci_cd/docker_build_environment.md

 Initially, we'll only build for bionic on amd64.

 ### build.sh
-For custom build command.
-This should usually not be needed.
-If missing, we just run
+If build.sh is missing, we run the basic cmake build commands
 ```
 mkdir -p build
 cd build
 cmake ..
 make -j$(ncpu)
 ```
-Otherwise, invoke `./build.sh`
+In some cases, that basic build command is not sufficient.
+For such cases, we require a `./build.sh`.

-For example, in `/third_party/evaluation/opencv/build.sh`
+For example, we will require a `/third_party/evaluation/opencv/build.sh`.
 ```
 git clone --depth 1 --branch 4.3.0 https://github.com/opencv/opencv.git
 git clone --depth 1 --branch 4.3.0 https://github.com/opencv/opencv_contrib.git